sioneptune/image-classifier/README.md

 All the templates are tested on the zone, and the best matching one is associated with the current line and its snippets.

 ### Results of the pre-processing
+**Global results:**
+The ground-truth was established for the two databases.
+For the training database, 270/1350 lines (5.01%) were annotated.
+For the test database, all the 84 lines (100%) were annotated.

+On each database, 100% of the annotated icons and sizes were correctly detected by our application.

+On each database, no outlines are visible on the annotated Snippets (constituing the ground-truth).

+**Results on training database:**
+Over the 26950 snippets that it's possible to extract, our pre-processing successfully extracted 26728.
+We haven't got any Snippet extracted twice (concluded from tests made during debug in the pre-processing process, when processing the whole training database).

+99,18% of the training database was correctly extracted, which is pretty satisfying.
+We could extract more Snippets without the shifting of the page, that induces somes fails in the squares detection.
+Nevertheless, shifting the page improves the robustness of our application, and is a reasonable reason to lose a few Snippets in our opinion.

+From empirical observations, we have been able to see that at least 3 lines weren't associated with the right icon (we didn't see other errors just by watching the images).
+These lines are:
+- line 4, page 02, scripter 13,
+- line 4, page 02, scripter 28,
+- line 3, page 01, scripter 34.

+The theoritical icons are 'Car' but 'Paramedics' was matched instead.
+Since it represents only 15 Snippets over the 26728 extracted, we didn't change our icon detection method.
+It would have taken us too much time to change it, with risks to overfit the detection to the training dataset.